nisaadawi/Final_STTHK3113_A242/README.md

-# 🐾 HydraPets - Smart Pet Water Dispenser System
+# 🐾 HydraPets - HydraPets: Pet Water Dispenser and Pet Motion Tracker

 A comprehensive IoT solution that combines hardware automation with a mobile application to provide intelligent pet water dispensing and monitoring.
 The system automatically detects pets, monitors water levels, and provides real-time data visualization through a Flutter mobile app.